 Bretons have fought for their language

-There has long been a core of people in Brittany who have felt that Breton was a language worth defending.
+There has long been a core of people in Brittany who have felt that Breton is a language worth defending.

 In the 19th century it tended to be Romanticists, aristocrats, and clergy who collected oral traditions - songs and tales, and popular theater texts.
 Magazines were published in Breton and by the end of the century it was not just oral literature that was promoted but social and economic topics were also being presented in Breton.